 - 1. Begin with a conversation about gambling. - 2.
-Screen every client with the Brief Biosocial Gambling Screen (provided on the next page). - 3.
+Screen every client with the Brief Biosocial Gambling Screen (See next page). - 3.
 Discuss the results. - 4.
 Provide additional resources, such as referrals to a "No Cost" treatment provider; Peer Recovery Support; or other referrals such as Gamblers Anonymous.